BABS is a life-long love affair with fiber, fashion and color.

 For the last 6 years, Barbara has been designing and creating handbags, one-bag-at-a-time.

-Currently, you will find Barbara either in her studio handcrafting handbags, or on the road in the BABSmobile on her way to the next trunk show.
+When she isn't in the studio handcrafting handbags, she is on the road in the BABSmobile on her way to the next trunk show.

 Barbara also serves on the executive board of the Foundry Artists Association.